Ahmeth4n/javatify/README.md

 (updated on 05.12.2023)

 Javatify now `supports mobile streaming`.
 Streams will be reflected in your statistics as a mobile device.
 But I do not plan to release this version publicly.
-Those `who want to buy` can contact me at **ahmeth4n@gmail.com** .